yizakat/GoBoard-Template/README.md

 # GoBoard Template
-Template project and makefile for building systemverilog hardware designs for the NANDLand GoBoard development board using an open-source tool chain on Linux.
+Template project and makefile for building Systemverilog hardware designs for the NAND and GoBoard development board using an open-source toolchain on Linux.

 The template implements a typical Blinky project with the 25MHz clock divided down and used to blink the green LED.

-If all is well with your installation (toolchain) then this should work without problems out of the box.
+If all is well with your installation (toolchain), this should work without problems out of the box.

-NOTE: The ICE40 HX1K () package used on the GoBoard does not bond the PLL to a pin so the maximum clock speed available is 25MHz.
+NOTE: The ICE40 HX1K () package used on the GoBoard does not bond the PLL to a pin, so the maximum clock speed available is 25MHz.

 ## Toolchain